Ranking all of West Ham’s Premier League managers from worst to best

 11. Avram Grant

-Grant wasn’t helped by marquee signing Thomas Hitzlsperger missing more than half the season through injury, but he also wasn’t helped by his other signings including Pablo Barrera, Tal Ben-Haim, Wayne Bridge and Robbie Keane.
+Grant wasn’t helped by marquee signing Thomas Hitzlsperger missing more than half the season through injury, but he also wasn’t helped by his other signings, including Pablo Barrera, Tal Ben-Haim, Wayne Bridge and Robbie Keane, being various levels of crap.

 West Ham were relegated after picking up an embarrassing one point from their final eight games.
 Perhaps even more embarrassingly, they conceded Conor Sammon’s sole Premier League goal in Grant’s final game.